AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 When both solutions were stirred once more with a magnetic stir bar, both solutions behaved in the same way.
 The majority of particles then settled, with a few floating to the top.

 This seems to suggest that the flocculation process causes the water to act in a different manner than in normal mixing.
 It was hypothesized that a difference in pH may prevent mixing and the proper settling of flocs.
-However, when using pH strips that range between 1 and 14, the pH of both solutions were found to be approximately 8 (Figure 18 and 19).
+However, when using pH strips that range between 1 and 14, the pH of both solutions were found to be approximately 8 (Figures 18 and 19).

 <img src = "pH Flocculator.jpg" height = "350" width = "300">